RobertCuyo/odonto/README.md

 # CodeIgniter 4 Application Starter

+## How to serve?

+Use `php spark serve` to serve in localhost:8080 as default

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.